Ghaleb0x317374/Ghaleb0x317374.github.io/_posts/2026-3-15-Stealthy-WMI-lateral-movement-StealthyWMIExec.py.md

 ![](/assets/images/StealthyWMIExec.png)

 ## new approach for lateral movement with impacket ?
 With this idea, we can rewrite it using RPCs not just WMI.
-The main concept is to avoid touching the disk at all when using an `*exec.py` tools like `smbexec.py` or `wmiexec.py`.
+But the main concept is to avoid touching the disk at all when using an `*exec.py` tools like `smbexec.py` or `wmiexec.py`.

 This can be achieved by starting an SMB server that acts as both an exfiltration channel for results and a host for payloads, while utilizing LOLBins for execution.
 # resources